doconce/doconce_tests/testr/testdoc.md

 output2
 ~~~

-Any valid pygments lexer/language name can appear to, e.g.,
+Any valid pygments lexer/language name can appear to e.g.

 ~~~